timkimadobe/aepsdk-core-ios/Documentation/Testing/JSONValidation.md

 ## 3. Migration Guide (Deprecated `MultiPathConfig` -> Fluent Builder)

 The old `pathOptions` array using `MultiPathConfig` structs has been removed.
+Existing code using these types will fail to compile.
 Use the chainable methods on `assertJSON` instead.

 ### General Mapping Rules